-Join Steve Caplin for an in-depth discussion in this video Adding a picture, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Adding a picture, part of Photoshop: Creating Perspective.

 We'll add a painting to the scene to fill up some of the space between the edge of …the door and the wall.
 And what better painting to use than the …Mona Lisa?
 Here she is, and let's drag her into our scene. …Now, because we already had the Skirting Board selected, when we dragged the image …in, it appears above our currently selected layer. …And so it's already part of this clipping group. …We can use Free Transform to scale this down, and let's move it up onto our wall, …and let's zoom in.
 All we have to do is get the size as we …want it, and then drag the corner handles so that the top and the bottom are …aligned with our grid.
 And let's make that slightly narrower.…